-- 3.5.1 During a Board meeting, the Board may meet in a public session of Committee of the Whole by majority vote, to permit a more informal and detailed discussion of a certain matter. - 3.5.2 The Committee of the Whole shall report and recommend to the Board in public session on all matters referred to it.
+- 1. During a Board meeting, the Board may meet in a public session of Committee of the Whole by majority vote, in order to permit more informal and detailed discussion of a certain matter. - 2.
+The Committee of the Whole shall report and recommend to the Board in public session on all matters referred to it.

-3.6 Committee of the Whole (Private)
+3.5.1 Committee of the Whole (Private)